BRIDGE2THINK/video_grabber/README.md

 ## Contact

 Any question ?
-Feel free to contact me at `contact(at)sidney.email` .
+Feel free to contact me at `ss(at)bridge2think.com` .
 Any issue ?
 Open a [ticket](https://github.com/bridge2think/video_grabber/issues) !

 ## License